"What is financial modeling?"

 Financial models are used in:

-Historical analysis of a company, Projecting a company's financial performance, Data Analysis, Cash Flow Analysis, Sensitivity Analysis, Company valuation, interest rate finance model, decision-making tools, decision trees, business decisions, merger model, LBO model, Project finance, Real estate investments, Oil & Gas projects, Investment Banks & Financial Institutions, Personal finances, Non-profit organizations, Government, Investment banking, Pitchbook preparation, Equity research, in Corporate Finance like debt balance, interest expense, capital expenditures, working capital, balance sheet, budgeting, financial statements, capital structure, balance sheet, income statement, cash flow statement and valuation.
+Historical analysis of a company, Projecting a company's financial performance, Data Analysis, Altman Z-Score, Cash Flow Analysis, Sensitivity Analysis, Sharpe Ratio Excel Formula, Company valuation, interest rate finance model, decision-making tools, decision trees, business decisions, merger models, LBO models, Project finance, Real estate investments, Oil & Gas modeling, Investment Banks & Financial Institutions, Personal finances, Non-profit organizations, Government, Investment banking, Pitchbook preparation, Equity research, in Corporate Finance like debt balance, interest expense, capital expenditures, working capital, balance sheet, budgeting, financial statements, capital structure, balance sheet, income statement, cash flow statement and valuation.

 There are six main groups of users that use financial models.

 Let's see the areas where you, as a financial analyst, can use financial modeling skills.

 The question comes to mind that only one financial model is useful, or we need to use different types of financial models?

 There are different financial models that you can use as per the need.

 These financial models are used to solve different problems.